ccleaveland/UploadToGoogleDrive/README.md

 ### Retrieve Refresh Token
 - Go to the OAuth Playground (https://developers.google.com/oauthplayground).
-- In the settings, set "OAuth flow" to "Server-side", "Access type" to "Offline", and "Use your own OAuth credentials" to selected.
+- In the settings, set "OAuth flow" to "Server-side", "Access type" to "Offline", and "Use your own OAuth credentials" to selected and populated with the OAuth client ID details created in the Google Account Configuration section.
 - Under Step 1, select Drive API v3 -> https://www.googleapis.com/auth/drive.file.
 - Click "Authorize APIs" and allow access to your Google account when prompted.
 - Under Step 2, click "Exchange authorization code for tokens" and retrieve the Refresh Token.